 Equipment is available for order using the Ship to Home process and includes items such as computer, monitor, keyboard, docking station, mouse, headset, necessary cords and cables, power surge protectors.
 Please follow the ordering process that’s specific to your group and geographic location.
 You will need to secure approvals (based on the policy statement CPS 103).

-Verizon is not generally providing office furniture.
 No one may remove furniture from a Verizon facility without the Business Continuity & Event Management Center (BECM) approval.
-If you are looking to obtain furniture for your home office (desks, chairs, etc.), you may purchase and pay for it on your own.
-Employee discounts are available to purchase office furniture for personal use from Staples, Herman Miller and Steelcase.
-To learn more, visit About You/Employee Discounts.
+Work Forward employees designated as either hybrid or work-from-home should consult the Work Forward microsite for information about ordering a desk and/or chair for home.
+In addition, employee discounts are available to purchase office furniture for personal use from Staples, Herman Miller and Steelcase.
+To learn more, visit Employee Discounts on About You.

 If you have special needs and require additional supplies, please speak with your HR business partner.